sodadata/docs/soda-cloud/add-datasource.md

 You can connect Soda Cloud with the following data sources via a [Soda Agent]({% link soda-agent/basics.md %}):

 {% include compatible-cloud-datasources.md %}

+Soda Cloud can, however, accept scan results run using Soda Core from the following data sources:

+{% include compatible-datasources.md %}

 ## Prerequisites